 Door of Hope Volunteer

-Beyond the Streets are looking to recruit new volunteers to join the Door of Hope team in east London.
+Beyond the Streets are looking to recruit a volunteer administrator to join the Door of Hope team in east London.

 We are looking for women with:

-We currently have three volunteer opportunities available, we're looking for Outreach Volunteers, Women's Support Volunteers and a Volunteer Administrator to join our team.
-To find out more about Door of Hope and what each role involves please read the Volunteer Application Pack below.
+We currently have one volunteer opportunity available, we're looking for a Volunteer Administrator to join our team.
+To find out more about Door of Hope and what the role involves please read the Volunteer Application Pack below.

 What you can expect from us